Universal limit theorem for rough differential equations driven by controlled rough paths: Introduction

 \textbf{Notation.} Throughout this paper, we work over the field $\mathbb R$, which serves as the base field for all vector spaces, tensor products, algebras, coalgebras, and linear maps under consideration.
+Unless otherwise stated, all tensor products of Banach spaces are equipped with a fixed admissible cross norm and then completed.
+In particular, for Banach spaces $U$ and $V$, the notation $U\otimes V$ denotes the completed tensor product with respect to this norm.
+For definiteness, one may take the projective tensor norm throughout.
 The notation $M(\bullet)$ denotes a universal function, increasing in all of its arguments, whose value may change from line to line.

 Let $U$, $V$ and $W$ be Banach spaces.
 We use $V$ as the underlying space of the driving rough path (Definition~\mref{def:wrp}) and $W$ as the value space of controlled paths (Definition~\mref{def:crp}).
 The space $U$ is the codomain of the rough integral in Theorem~\mref{thm:1}.
 For a continuous path